alienfast/gulp-pipeline-rails/README.md

 ### Remove Sprockets
 We don't want to match Sprockets in functionality, but remove it from rails and provide simple static asset serving.
 We want to remain something simpler; if you want something close to sprockets then I encourage you to engage there.

+## FAQ

+### Can this serve assets that I compiled with _________ instead of `gulp-pipeline`?
+Yes.
+Just make sure your assets are generated into the `public` directory.
+By default, we look for debug assets in `public/debug` as the file root, and non-debug assets in `public/digest`.
+You can change the behavior/mapping/locations by taking a look at the configurations in [`railtie.rb`](https://github.com/alienfast/gulp-pipeline-rails/blob/master/lib/gulp/pipeline/rails/railtie.rb) and the resolution behavior in [`assets.rb`](https://github.com/alienfast/gulp-pipeline-rails/blob/master/lib/gulp/pipeline/rails/assets.rb).
+With that said, don't look for us to put a lot of time and energy into supporting this, just submit PRs with your changes that pass test and be sure to add any new ones.

+### You removed sprockets and replaced it with this?
+Are you nuts?
+After trying to integrate with sprockets, we realized that there was nothing in sprockets that we actually needed.
+For the most part, static file serving is easily done with `Rack::File` in [`server.rb`](https://github.com/alienfast/gulp-pipeline-rails/blob/master/lib/gulp/pipeline/rails/server.rb), and the only other real hook needed to customize rails (which sprockets also uses) is [`#compute_asset_path`](https://github.com/alienfast/gulp-pipeline-rails/blob/master/lib/gulp/pipeline/rails/helper.rb) which is expected by rails to be mixed in as a helper method.
+It's ultimately a much smaller deal than we expected.

 ## Contributing